-- 207 (1) A chief of police shall expunge an entry made in a police officer's employment record respecting a disciplinary measure two years after the day the disciplinary measure was imposed if, - (a) the disciplinary measure is described in paragraph 4, 5 or 6 of subsection 200 (1); - (b) the police officer did not request a hearing under subsection 201 (6) respecting the imposition of the disciplinary measure; and

-(c) no other entries relating to disciplinary measures were entered into the officer's employment record in the two years before the day the disciplinary measure was imposed and in the two years following that day.
+- 207 (1) A chief of police shall expunge an entry made in a police officer's employment record respecting a disciplinary measure two years after the day the disciplinary measure was imposed if, - (a) the disciplinary measure is described in paragraph 4, 5 or 6 of subsection 200 (1); and - (b) no other entries relating to disciplinary measures were entered into the officer's employment record in the two years before the day the disciplinary measure was imposed and in the two years following that day.

-- (2) A chief of police may expunge an entry made in a police officer's employment record respecting a disciplinary measure five years after the day the disciplinary measure was imposed if, - (a) the disciplinary measure is described in paragraph 1, 2 or 3 of subsection 200 (1); - (b) the police officer did not request a hearing under subsection 201 (6) respecting the imposition of the disciplinary measure; and - (c) no other entries relating to disciplinary measures were entered into the officer's employment record in the five years before the day the disciplinary measure was imposed and in the five years following that day.
+- (2) A chief of police shall expunge an entry made in a police officer's employment record respecting a disciplinary measure five years after the day the disciplinary measure was imposed if, - (a) the disciplinary measure is described in paragraph 1, 2 or 3 of subsection 200 (1); and - (b) no other entries relating to disciplinary measures were entered into the officer's employment record in the five years before the day the disciplinary measure was imposed and in the five years following that day.